smartcontractkit/documentation/docs/chainlink-keepers/cron-contracts.md

 ## Setting up Chainlink Keepers

-Because the deployed contract is already [Keeper-compatible](../compatible-contracts), you can immediately register it with Keepers following these [steps](../register-upkeep).
-Be sure to provide the address of your Job Scheduler contract in **Upkeep address**.
-For gas limits, you should specify the upper limit of gas your target function will use.
+Because the deployed contract is already [Keeper-compatible](../compatible-contracts), you can immediately [register the contract for upkeep(/docs/chainlink-keepers/register-upkeep/).
+Provide the address of your Job Scheduler contract in the **Upkeep address** field.
+For gas limits, specify the upper limit of gas that your target function will use.

 > ❗️ Gas Limits
 >
 > The `KeeperRegistry` enforces a cap for gas used both on-chain and off-chain.
 See the [Keepers Network Overview](../overview/) for details.
 The caps are configurable and might change based on user feedback.
 Be sure that you understand these limits if your use case requires a large amount of gas.

-Once you have registered your contract, you can view your Upkeep.
-The *Upkeep History* will display **Perform Upkeep** for all registered jobs on your Job Scheduler contract.
-To ensure Chainlink Keepers monitors your Job Scheduler, please ensure you fund your Upkeep.
+After you register your contract, you can view your upkeep in the [Chainlink Keepers App](https://keepers.chain.link/).
+The *Upkeep History* displays **Perform Upkeep** events for all registered jobs on your Job Scheduler contract.
+To ensure that Chainlink Keepers continues to monitor your Job Scheduler, maintain a sufficient LINK balance on your Upkeep.

 # Resources